Rate this page:

 In Jira, you can store data against the host product without a backend.
 Learn about storing data with entity properties.
 This kind of hosted data storage is implemented via Entity Properties and the Entity Property tool makes it trivial to create, read, update, and delete Entity Properties in Jira.

-This validator will check that your descriptor is syntactically correct.
-Paste the JSON content of your app descriptor in the descriptor field, and select the Atlassian product you want to validate.
+The validator will check that your descriptor is syntactically correct.
+Just paste the JSON content of your descriptor in the interactive editor, and any issues with the schema will be shown inline in the editor view.

 jwt.io An encoded JWT token can be opaque.
 Use the debugger at jwt.io to decode JWT tokens and inspect their content.
 Paste the JWT token from the Authorization header after the "JWT " prefix and paste into the Encoded section: